Overcoming Challenges for Exceptional

 - Crowd Noise: The overall noise created by thousands of attendees speaking, cheering, or just simply adjusting in their seats creates a background hum that may mask on-stage performers.
 Planning for crowd noise is required, especially when having quiet sections in performance parts of shows.

-One of the most important features for the enhancement of outdoor sound is arguably the strategic placement of speakers.
+One of the most important features for the enhancement of outdoor audio is arguably the strategic placement of speakers.

 - Line Array Systems: These are used in the majority of outdoor events.
-It projects sound further and more uniformly compared to other configurations.
-By placing speakers in a vertical line, sound engineers are able to accurately pinpoint sound, reducing distortion and thus maintaining clarity.
+It projects audio further and more uniformly compared to other configurations.
+By placing speakers in a vertical line, sound engineers are able to accurately pinpoint audio, reducing distortion and thus maintaining clarity.

 - Subwoofer Placement: Low frequency, or bass, is challenging on large outdoor stages.
 Proper placement of the subwoofers will ensure there is even bass distribution without having “dead zones” where the levels drop.
 Engineers will often experiment with different configurations to make certain the audience receives all the depth possible during the performance.